97 Notable alumni of

 -

-Khalil Bass is a former gridiron football linebacker.
-He was previously a player in the Canadian Football League, where he made his debut with the Winnipeg Blue Bombers in 2015, and also played for the Ottawa Redblacks and Toronto Argonauts where he won the 105th Grey Cup.
+Khalil Bass is an American former professional football linebacker.
+He played in the Canadian Football League (CFL), where he made his debut with the Winnipeg Blue Bombers in 2015, and also played for the Ottawa Redblacks and Toronto Argonauts where he won the 105th Grey Cup.
 He also played for the Atlanta Legends of the Alliance of American Football (AAF).

 -